Skip to content

 To properly hardwire the camera, you’ll need to run the cable all the way from that rear fusebox in the trunk to the camera on the front windshield.
 While some dash cams are mounted in a way that allows professional installers to accomplish this with the stock hardwiring kit, many vehicles or camera models will need an extended wire to cover the distance.

 BMWs, like other European car models, have very thin panelling, making wiring more difficult, especially when combined with how far the cable must be run from the trunk.
 Camera models with thick cabling, such as VIOFO, are not ideal for wiring into BMWs.
+Brands like BlackVue and Thinkware are ideal for wiring into a European vehicle like this, offering an easier and cleaner installation.

 Delayed ACC Fuses